HassellHoff/Datastory/index.md

 It has been claimed that Elon Musk's twitter account could be Tesla's primary marketing tool since Tesla does not invest in marketing at all.
 The hypothesis of our analysis definately backs this theory.
 (Add something here)

-During our analysis we are going to try to find answers to the question 'What was the most signifficant event that affected the stock price?'.
+During our analysis we are going to try to find answers to the question 'What was the most signifficant event that affected the stock price?', 'Did the usage of certain words have a significant impact on the stock price?' and 'How accurate is our new machine learning model in predicting Tesla's stock price?'.
 This observation will tell us just how much Elon has managed to move Tesla's stock with one post.

 ### The data and preprocessing

 The data we used are datasets imported from Yahoo Finance which consist of quotes from 2015 to 2020.
 From these datasets we filtered the ones that were mentioned by the man the myth the legend Mr Elon Musk himself.
 In addition to the quotes we imported the stock prices of Tesla from the same years.
 From the stock prices we were able to generate the daily returns for one stock.
+Since the stock market is closed during weekends we had to take this in account on our data pre-processing.
+We moved the quotes from weekends to the next Monday.